 (left) Tunnel; (right-above) remains of a conduit in the Syk; (right-below) Roman road in the Syk

-The Syk recalls Al-Fajj, a similar narrow passage at Maaloula in southern Syria.
+The Syk calls to mind Al-Fajj, a similar narrow passage at Maaloula in Southern Syria.
 Burckhardt noticed a stone pavement in this passage which he believed had been built to favour the transit of the Wady Mousa stream.
 At the time of his journey it was very evident that the stream ran across the Syk, although because of the season (end of August) the passage was dry.
-Archaeologists have come to the conclusion that water was diverted from the Syk by excavating a side tunnel at the beginning of the Syk.
+Archaeologists have come to the conclusion that water was diverted from the Syk by excavating a side tunnel at its beginning.
 They also believe that the channels at the sides of the Syk were conduits carrying water to the parts of the town which were no longer supplied by the stream.

 The water flowed through Uadi al-Matahah, another gorge, and it eventually reached the plain where the town is situated.
 The dating of this undertaking is uncertain.
 It surely coincided with a period of great wealth for Petra such as the Ist century AD, however the engineering skills required to control the flow of water suggest the diversion was made after Emperor Trajan annexed the Nabatean Kingdom in 106 AD.
 The construction of roads, aqueducts and other facilities was part of a Roman policy aimed at winning the support of their new subjects (see the canal the Romans dug at Seleucia Pieria).

 A pistachio tree on the site of a nymphaeum